domino14/cesars-blog/content/posts/2020-03-22-macondo-dev-blog---simming.md

 +++
 date = "2020-03-22T03:03:31+00:00"
 draft = false
-tags = ["scrabble ai golang machinelearning devjournal"] title = "Macondo Dev Blog - simming"
+tags = ["scrabble", "ai", "golang", "machinelearning", "devjournal"] title = "Macondo Dev Blog - simming"
 +++
 I'm going to log more of my progress on the apps that I wrote about in an earlier post, in an attempt to: